The Human Health Impact of Agent Orange

 The March of Dimes estimates that six percent of live births worldwide result in a child born with a major birth defect that is either genetic or partially genetic in nature, including those that may be caused by exposure to toxic chemicals.
 Some birth defects may not be evident until several years after the child’s birth.

-For sure, ever since progress has been made in the studies of epigenetics, there has been increasing understanding about how particular chemicals, such as Dioxins, can influence how genes are signaled to turn on or off in order for certain functions to occur in fetal development.
+For sure, ever since progress has been made in the studies of epigenetics, there has been increasing understanding about how chemicals, such as Dioxin, can influence how genes are signaled to turn on or off in order for certain functions to occur in fetal development.

 The U.S. National Academy of Sciences has reviewed the studies on the impacts of Dioxin and herbicides on birth defects and found inadequate or insufficient evidence of correlation between the two.
 It remains unclear if Dioxin can cause birth defects in exposed U.S. Veterans, other than spina bifida.
 Currently, spina bifida in children born to male veterans is the only recognized condition that is eligible for compensation by the VA.
 But in children of U.S. female veterans, there is an added layer of complexity.